 Future-proofing with cloud telephony

-Businesses large and small need to modernize their communications systems to stay ahead of the coming changes.
-What many businesses don’t actually realize is how many benefits this modernization carries, particularly if they migrate to cloud telephony systems.
+Businesses large and small need to modernise their communications systems to stay ahead of the coming changes.
+What many businesses don’t actually realise is how many benefits this modernisation carries, particularly if they migrate to cloud telephony systems.
 Cloud telephony is a revelation for business communications in so many ways, and some newer systems are even more advanced and convenient than older VoIP services such as Skype.

-If you’re among the two million businesses that still have an ISDN connection, you should start thinking about switching to cloud-based telephony sooner rather than later.
+If you’re among the one million growing businesses that still have an ISDN connection, you should start thinking about switching to cloud-based telephony sooner rather than later.
 Here are some top tips to consider:

 Find out when your contract is due to end or be renewed – this will give you an idea of when you can make the switch and will give you your own deadline for research.

-Don’t be tempted to automatically renew your existing contracts for the sake of an easy life – 2020 may seem like a long way off, but you don’t want to risk being left behind.
+Don’t be tempted to automatically renew your existing contracts for the sake of an easy life.
+2025 may seem like a long way off, but you don’t want to risk being left behind.

 Begin growing new users and clients onto a cloud system – even if you haven’t fully migrated onto the cloud as a business yet, it is better to set up new users on this system rather than waste time and money adding them to the legacy system, only for this to be scrapped in the near future.

 What are the next steps in phasing out ISDN?

 From 2023 customers can no longer order new ISDN connections - BT will stop selling WRL.
 This is an extension on the previous timeline, which was to stop selling ISDN lines in 2020.
 The switch off is planned for 2025.

 Pay attention to where you’re setting up – if you’re moving into shiny new offices, make sure you do it in an area with strong internet connectivity.
 To ensure a reliable cloud telephony service, you need access to a reliable wifi network and 4G (soon to be 5G).
 If you’re in a poorly serviced or remote area, you will fall at the first hurdle.